 As a wedding and engagement photographer, you have an opportunity to work with a diverse range of people, but most of them will not be professional models.
 In fact, most of your clients probably feel downright uncomfortable in front of the camera, and that awkwardness can show in your photos.
+Learning how to pose, which is one of many facets to shooting incredible engagement photos, is a must.
 It’s up to you to direct your clients into poses that make them look at ease and in the moment.
 If you’ve ever been confused as to how to pose regular couples for beautiful, authentic looking wedding and engagement portraits, here is your solution.

 In this video, Pye walks through five foundation poses that photographers can use to capture incredible, natural looking engagement portraits of regular couples.

 Video for the Couples Posing Crash Course for Wedding and Engagement Photos